Skip to main content

 Students and doctors learn advanced procedures through accredited colleges of optometry but are not allowed to practice them in New Hampshire due to restrictive scope of practice laws.

 Doctors of Optometry in other states have been performing in-office eye laser procedures for glaucoma and after-cataract care since the 1980s with safe and effective outcomes.
+A recent review of optometric laser procedures found “strong and compelling” evidence that expanding optometric scope of practice is safe for patients.

 Nationwide research comparing glaucoma in-office eye laser procedures shows...